sveredyuk/redis_record/README.md

 Post.reids #=> #<Redis client v3.2.2 for redis://127.0.0.1:6379/0>
 ```

-Manage seetings in your `redis.yml`
+You could manage connection seetings in your `redis.yml` file.

 ## TODO